DHS home page

 Cases that have been determined to meet DAC status should be reviewed yearly to determine that the individual continues to meet ALL the eligibility factors for a Medicaid Protected DAC.

 When an individual is determined to meet all the eligibility components as a Medicaid Protected DAC, ACCESS should be narrated to clearly indicate how the eligibility criteria have been verified.
 A person who has met the requirements as a Medicaid Protected DAC is considered deemed eligible.
 This means that we protect their Medicaid eligibility from income, but they must meet all other eligibility factors to be considered eligible.
-An individual who is determined to be a Medicaid protected DAC does not have to contribute towards their cost of services.
+An individual who is determined to be a Medicaid protected DAC does not have to contribute towards their cost of services, unless he/she is receiving nursing facility services.
 If a person loses their DAC status, they would need to qualify for OSIPM under a different program.

 An individual who loses SSI for a reason other than those listed above, would not be eligible for Protected Medicaid under DAC criteria.
 If they lost SSI for one of the following reasons, check eligibility for Medicaid under the appropriate rule: